Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: CHEX-MATE Clusters Forecast Analysis

-We evaluate the impact of baryons on the average sparsity estimates from dark matter only masses using the results of the mass biases found in \citet{2014MNRAS.442.2641V} from the analysis of a combination of the OverWhelmingly Large Simulations (OWLS) \citep{2010MNRAS.402.1536S} and cosmo-OWLS \citep[][]{2014MNRAS.441.1270L} for the feedback model AGN 8.0 that reproduce the observed X-ray profiles of clusters \citep{2014MNRAS.441.1270L}.
+We assume the percentage bias shifts due to HE mass bias estimated in \citet{2022MNRAS.513.4951R}, which have been obtained from the analysis of N-body/hydro simulations of galaxy clusters from \citet{2016ApJ...827..112B}.
+We quote these systematic bias shifts in Tab.~\ref{tab_bias}.
+Instead, we evaluate the impact of baryons on the average sparsity estimates from dark matter only masses using the results of the mass biases found in \citet{2014MNRAS.442.2641V} from the analysis of a combination of the OverWhelmingly Large Simulations (OWLS) \citep{2010MNRAS.402.1536S} and cosmo-OWLS \citep[][]{2014MNRAS.441.1270L} for the feedback model AGN 8.0 that reproduce the observed X-ray profiles of clusters \citep{2014MNRAS.441.1270L}.
 The corresponding percentage bias shifts on different sparsity estimates have been estimated in \citet{Corasaniti2018} as a function of cluster mass $M_{200c}>10^{13}$ M$_{\odot}$ h$^{-1}$ (see their Fig.~7).
 Here, we conservatively assume the largest absolute values from \citet{Corasaniti2018}, which we quote in Tab.~\ref{tab_bias}.
-Again, we treat these systematic bias shifts as scatter terms which we add in quadrature to the statistical uncertainties on the average sparsity measurements.
-The synthetic datasets for the three error configurations are shown in Fig.~\ref{fig:spars_chex_syn}.
-We can see that case (a) has the smallest error bars, while (c) has the largest one.

 We assume priors and evaluate the likelihood as specified in Section~\ref{priorslike}.
 From the MCMC chains, we derive the marginal constraints on $\Omega_m$, $\sigma_8$ and $S_8$ for the different sparsity configurations and error assumptions.
 These are quoted in Tab.~\ref{tab:chexmate_res}, while in Fig.~\ref{fig:2D_chex}, we plot the corresponding $1$ and $2\sigma$ credibility regions in the $\Omega_m-\sigma_8$ plane.